CSU-Agricultural-Water-Quality-Program/etape-calibration-investigation/README.md

 The goal is to reduce calibration burden while maintaining measurement accuracy—especially important for scale-up in field deployments.

+Key Findings:
+- Calibration curves vary by sensor length, not by individual sensor
+- A generalized model for each sensor length type can be used, rather than individual calibrations
+- This approach simplifies future deployments and reduces calibration time
+- Future work could focus on developing a reference resistance value for when the device is out of water, further simplifying the calibration process

 ---

 ## Repository Structure